-A well-developed regulatory framework for CO2 injection and sequestration is also essential to protect human health and the environment.
+A well-developed regulatory framework for CO2 injection and geologic storage is also essential to protect human health and the environment.
 In the United States, the Safe Drinking Water Act and the EPA’s Underground Injection Control Program impose safety requirements on CO2 injection.
-In addition, the Clean Air Act and the EPA’s GHG Emissions Program require project operators to report data on CO2 injections and to submit monitoring, reporting, and verification (MRV) plans if CO2 is injected for long-term sequestration.
+In addition, the Clean Air Act and the EPA’s GHG Emissions Program require project operators to report data on CO2 injections and to submit monitoring, reporting, and verification (MRV) plans if CO2 is injected for geologic storage.
 U.S. state regulations can include additional requirements.
 In addition, the Underground Injection Control Program requires previous seismic history to be considered when selecting geologic CO2 sequestration sites.
 Large faults should be avoided entirely.
 In addition, the risk of small earthquakes causing CO2 leakage to the surface is mitigated by multiple layers of rock that prevent CO2 from reaching the surface even if they migrate from an injection zone.

 Finally, there is on-going work to determine the size of CO2 sequestration resources and the suitability of individual sites for CO2 injection.
 In 2012, the U.S. Department of Energy (DOE) and NETL released The North American Carbon Storage Atlas, in conjunction with partner agencies from Canada and Mexico.
 Also, since 2003, DOE has supported Regional Partnerships focused on geologic CO2 storage.
 The partnerships are initiating large-scale tests to determine how storage reservoirs and their surroundings respond to large amounts of injected CO2 in a variety of geologic formations and regions across the United States.
 Through the American Recovery and Reinvestment Act of 2009, DOE and the Archer Daniels Midland Company (ADM) are sharing the investment costs of capturing one million tons of CO2 per year from ADM’s ethanol plant in Decatur, Illinois and injecting it in a nearby reservoir.
-The Midwest Geologic Sequestration Consortium (MGSC) has begun to inject and sequester CO2 from the facility.
+The Midwest Geologic Sequestration Consortium (MGSC) has begun to inject and store CO2 from the facility.

 Obstacles to Further Development or Deployment of CCS

-- High Cost: Deploying CCS requires large incremental investments in capital equipment and higher operating costs.
+- Deploying CCS requires large incremental investments in capital equipment and higher operating costs.

 - Policies that place a financial cost on or otherwise limit GHG emissions, or subsidize CCUS, are crucial for incentivizing investments in CCUS.